xumi1993/SurfATT-iso/README.md

 ```

 ### A quick example
-A case named `test/00_checkerboard_iso` presents an example of inversion for 2x3x2 checkers using ambient noise surface wave data from 25 stations. execute run_this_example.sh to run this example under 5 processors.
+A case named `test/00_checkerboard_iso` presents an example of inversion for 2x3x2 checkers using ambient noise surface wave data from 25 stations. execute `run_this_example.sh` to run this example under 8 processors.